csamaf/csamaf.github.io/blog/2024/05-adding-new-author.md

 2. Add the new author to the `conf.py` file.
 3. Add a new ignore pattern in the markdown link checker config.
 4. Update `.mailmap`
+5. Add a blog entry with the `category: introductions`